 Join this China tour, experience combination of historical, cultural and natural sites is the best selection.
 Your will learn China's thousand-year-old history.
 Get closely in touch with China's amazing culture, interact with local people and admire the breathtaking landscape.
 This 12 days China tour package let you experience the "oriental pearl Shanghai", "humanly paradise" Suzhou and Hangzhou, and "Mount Huang" famous for the odd rocks and cloud sea and end in the capital historical city Beijing.

-4-day Highlights China Tour in Nanjing, Hangzhou and Shanghai
+6 Days Captivating Highlights China Tour of Nanjing, Suzhou, Hangzhou and Wuzhen

 Answers to questions